 A mid-year P&L review is a great way to refocus and reassess your goals and priorities and evaluate whether you’re on the right path.

-For most of us, we sort of know how we are doing – we have a back of the envelope feel, but really we haven’t looked actual numbers compared to budget since last year’s budget process.
+We sort of know how we are doing for most of us – we have a back-of-the-envelope feel, but we haven’t looked at actual numbers compared to budget since last year’s budget process.

 For small-business owners, conducting a mid-year check-in is an essential part of staying on track for meeting annual revenue and growth goals.
 Take a holistic approach to the review – it is more than comparing actuals to budget.